Accidental China restaurant explosion kills at least 17: Xinhua

 The blast caused a fire at the restaurant in Wuhu city in Anhui province, the report said, citing local authorities.
 It gave no other details.

-In August, 160 people, including firefighters, were killed in two massive explosions at a chemical warehouse in the northwestern city of Tianjin.
+In August, 160 people, including firefighters, were killed in two massive explosions at a chemical warehouse in the northeastern city of Tianjin.

 Reporting by Kazunori Takada; Editing by Nick Macfie